sisl/Contrail/docs/source/tutorial.rst

 Create Mode
 ======================

-EGGUI provides users with create mode functionality that allows them to forgo uploading a waypoint file and instead directly create a nominal encounter.
+Contrail provides users with create mode functionality that allows them to forgo uploading a waypoint file and instead directly create a nominal encounter.

-To enter create mode, click the "Enter Create Mode" button below the map on the right side.
+To enter create mode, click **Enter Create Mode** below the map.

 Steps for Nominal Path Creation:

-- Click "Start New Nominal Path."
-First, indicate the AC ID for which you are creating a trajectory.
-This AC ID must be unique with respect to the other AC IDs in your nominal encounter, and all AC IDs must be in sequential, increasing order starting at 1.
-Next, indicate the desired time interval between waypoints (this can either be constant for your entire trajectory or you can change it from waypoint to waypoint).
-Lastly, input the zUp value for your first waypoint.
+#.
+Click **Start New Nominal Path.**

+  #.
+Indicate the AC ID for which you are creating a trajectory.
+This AC ID must be unique with respect to the other AC IDs
+  in your nominal encounter, and all AC IDs must be in sequential, increasing order starting at 1.
+  #.
+Indicate the desired time interval between waypoints (this can either be constant for your entire trajectory or you can change it from waypoint to waypoint).
+  #.
+Input the zUp value for your first waypoint.

-- After setting those three values, you can begin creating a trajectory for your nominal encounter.
-Use your mouse to double click on the map; this will create a blue tool tip representing the location of your waypoint.
+#.
+After setting those three values, you can begin creating a trajectory for your nominal encounter.

+  #.
+Double click on the map; this will create a blue tool tip representing the location of your new waypoint.
 You can click-and-drag the tool tip to adjust its exact location.
 Refer to the data table below to confirm that your new waypoint is in the correct position.
+  #.
 Repeat this process until you have created all of the waypoints that you want for the current trajectory.
-Click "Save Nominal Path" when you are satisfied with the nominal path created.
+  #.
+Click **Save Nominal Path** when you are satisfied with the nominal path created.

-- Repeat this process until you have created two nominal paths.
+#.
+Repeat this process until you have created two nominal paths inside of one nominal encounter.

-Click the "Exit Create Mode" button to leave create mode.
+Click **Exit Create Mode** to leave create mode.
 You can visualize your nominal encounter in the same way described in the Visualization section of this doc.

 You CANNOT edit the data table directly when in create mode - please do so